anas-didi95/anasdidi-dev/content/blog/_solid-open-closed-principle/index.md

 ```
 ***SimpleCalculator.java***

-From the implementation, if a new feature such as Multiplication is added, we are required to update ***SimpleCalculater.java***.
+From the implementation, by adding new feature such as Multiplication, ***SimpleCalculater.java*** need to update.
 Thus, this code breaking Open-closed Principle.

 <a name="good-example"></a>
 ### Good Example